Tolga23/Credit-Module/README.md

 ### Loan Creation
 - Customer must have sufficient credit limit
-- Interest rate must be between 0.1 and 0.5
+- Interest rate must be between``` 0.1``` and ```0.5 ```
-- Number of installments must be one of: 6, 9, 12, 24
+- Number of installments must be one of:``` 6, 9, 12, 24```
 - Due Date of Installments should be first day of months
+- Total loan amount is calculated as ``` amount * (1 + interestRate).```

 ### Loan Payment Rules

-1. **Full Installment Payment**
+#### Full Installment Payment
-   - Installments should be paid wholly or not at all.
+- Installments must be paid fully or not at all
 - Example:  if installments amount is 10
   - Payment of 20: Pays 2 installments
   - Payment of 15: Pays 1 installment, 5 is returned
   - Payment of 5: No payment processed

-   - Installments are paid in chronological order (earliest due date first)
+#### Chronological Payment
-   - System automatically applies payment to the next unpaid installment
+- Payments are applied to the earliest unpaid installment first
-   - Can only pay installments due within the next 3 calendar months
+- Installments must be due within the next 3 months to be paid
 - Example: In January
     - Can pay: January, February, March installments
     - Cannot pay: April onwards

+#### Reward & Penalty System
+- Early Payment Discount:
+  - Formula: `discount = installmentAmount * 0.001 * (days before due date)`
+- Late Payment Penalty:
+  - Formula: `penalty = installmentAmount * 0.001 * (days after due date)`

+## Project Structure

 ## Technical Details

 ### Requirements
 - Java 21
-- Maven 3.x
+- Maven 3.8.8

 ### Dependencies
 - Spring Boot 3.4.1